 If you’re older than 25, chances are your first phone was a Nokia.
 The classic 3310 was in the pockets of as many school children as businessmen at a time the Finnish brand completely dominated the global phone market.

-Fast forward to 2019 and things are somewhat different.
-Nokia exists, but as a brand name for fellow Finnish company HMD.
-But for all intents and purposes, we have a host of Nokia phones to recommend to you – both feature phones and smartphones.
+Fast-forward to 2020 and things are very different.
+Nokia exists, but as a brand name for fellow Finnish company HMD Global.
+For all intents and purposes though, we have a host of Nokia phones to recommend to you – both feature phones and smartphones.

-Ranging from the cutesy restyling of old classics right up to high-end specs on slick smartphones to rival Samsung and Google, Nokia has a decent range.
+Ranging from the cutesy restyling of old classics, right up to high-end specs of slick smartphones to rival Samsung and Google, Nokia has a decent range.
 Its version of Android is close to stock and uncluttered, and it's been pretty good at ensuring a vast number of its devices stay current by receiving a jump to the next version of Android and beyond (not to mention long-term security updates, too).

 The Nokia 8 Sirocco is the best Nokia you can buy, but makes a lot of sense considering it's the most expensive option.